Do you suffer from red, swollen, or bleeding gums, or bad breath?

-In this article, our Cambridge dentists will discuss the causes, treatment, and prevention of bleeding gums.
+In this article, our Cambridge dentists at Country Dental will discuss the causes, treatment, and prevention of bleeding gums.

-Before you can treat bleeding gums it is important to identify why your gums are bleeding.
-Occasional gum bleeding can be a sign that you are:
+Before you can treat this type of problem it is important to identify why your gums are bleeding.
+Occasional bleeding can be a sign that you are:

 - Brushing your teeth too hard